Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Introduction

-\paragraph{Technical contributions.} We highlight the challenges and technical contributions of this paper.
-Note that there exist studies showing that the worst-case dynamic regret can benefit from smoothness~\citep{ICML'16:Yang-smooth,NIPS'17:zhang-dynamic-sc-smooth,L4DC'21:sc_smooth}.
-However, their analyses do not apply to our case, since we cannot exploit the optimality condition of comparators $\u_1,\ldots,\u_T$, in stark contrast with the worst-case dynamic regret analysis.
-Therefore, we propose an adaptive online ensemble method to hedge the non-stationarity while extracting the adaptivity.
-To be concrete, we employ the meta-base structure to hedge the non-stationarity and adopt the framework of optimistic online learning to adaptively reuse the historical gradient information.
-To achieve our purpose, we design the following two crucial novel ingredients. \begin{itemize} \item We introduce optimistic online mirror descent (\textsc{OMD}) as a unified building block for both meta- and base- algorithms of dynamic online methods.
-We present generic and completely modular analysis for the dynamic regret of \textsc{OMD}, where the \emph{negative term} is essential for the design of optimism for problem-dependent dynamic regret. \item We emphasize the importance of \emph{surrogate loss} in the algorithmic design of non-stationary online learning.
-In particular, we add a novel decision-deviation correction term in the feedback loss of meta-algorithm, which finally leads to the desired problem-dependent bound with only one gradient query per iteration. \end{itemize}
+\paragraph{Technical contributions.} Note that existing studies have demonstrated that the worst-case dynamic regret can benefit from smoothness~\citep{ICML'16:Yang-smooth,NIPS'17:zhang-dynamic-sc-smooth,L4DC'21:sc_smooth}.
+However, their analyses do not apply to our concerned universal dynamic regret, because we cannot exploit the optimality condition of comparators $\u_1,\ldots,\u_T$, in stark contrast with the worst-case dynamic regret analysis.
+To address this, we propose an adaptive \emph{online ensemble} method to hedge non-stationarity while extracting adaptivity.
+Our method incorporates a meta-base two-layer ensemble to hedge the non-stationarity and employs optimistic online learning for adaptive reuse of historical gradient information.
+Two crucial novel ingredients are designed to achieve favorable problem-dependent guarantees. \begin{itemize} \item We introduce optimistic online mirror descent (\textsc{Optimistic OMD}) as a unified building block for the algorithm design of dynamic regret minimization at both meta and base levels.\footnote{For the meta-algorithm, we only care about its static regret, which is essentially a special case of the universal dynamic regret.
+When the meta-algorithm implements Hedge-style updates with changing learning rates, it aligns more with optimistic FTRL (Follow-The-Regularized-Leader) instead of optimistic OMD.
+However, we prioritize discussing optimistic OMD (hence using a fixed learning rate), intentionally to better illustrate the core ideas of our regret analysis and algorithm design.} We present generic and completely modular analysis for the dynamic regret of Optimistic OMD, where the \emph{negative term} is essential especially for achieving problem-dependent dynamic regret guarantees. \item We implement an adaptive online ensemble method that combines optimistic online learning for attaining adaptivity with a meta-base structure to hedge non-stationarity.
+A key innovation is the emphasis on \emph{collaboration} within the online ensemble.
+In our \emph{collaborative online ensemble} framework, we introduce a novel decision-deviation correction term in algorithm design and simultaneously exploit the negative term in regret analysis, facilitating effective collaboration within two layers, which is crucial for achieving desired problem-dependent bounds with only one gradient per iteration. \end{itemize} We emphasize that these ingredients are particularly important for achieving gradient-variation dynamic regret, which we will demonstrate to be more fundamental than the small-loss bound.
+In particular, our proposed Sword++ algorithm effectively utilizes negative terms and introduces correction terms to ensure effective collaboration within the two layers.
+The overall framework of collaborative online ensemble is summarized in Section~\ref{sec:framework-collaborative-OE}, and we believe that the proposed framework has the potential for broader online learning problems.